The vision of the Frist Art Museum is to inspire people through art to look at their world in new ways.

 The mission of the Frist Art Museum is to present and originate high-quality exhibitions with related educational programs and community outreach activities.

-Visitors can consume food in the Turner Courtyard, which has served as a site for weddings and other celebrations.
-(See our venue rental page for details.)
+Guests are welcome to relax and eat in the Turner Courtyard, which also serves as a site for weddings, events, and other celebrations (see our venue rental page for details).
 Our Rose on 65th Street sculpture has appeared in countless portraits (and some proposals!) since its arrival in 2012.
 Frist Art Museum memberships are available at a number of levels and are a great bargain.
-Membership is another great Frist Art Museum value and includes unlimited visits, special Member-only invitations, gift shop discounts, discounted parking, guest passes, and special rates on venue rental, just to name a few benefits.
+Membership is another great Frist Art Museum value and includes unlimited visits, special member-only invitations, gift shop discounts, discounted parking, guest passes, and special rates on venue rental, just to name a few benefits.

-The Frist Art Museum is open seven days a week.
+The Frist Art Museum is currently open five days a week (Monday: 10 a.m.–5:30 p.m., Thursday: 10 a.m.–8:00 p.m., Friday & Saturday, 10 a.m.–5:30 p.m., and Sunday: 1–5:30 p.m.).
 For information on adult or student tours, click here.

-The Frist Art Museum’s building sits on land that Cherokee and Shawnee Native peoples and elders call their homeland.
-We acknowledge and pay respect to them.
-We also acknowledge and offer deep gratitude to the ancestral land and water that support us.
+The Frist Art Museum sits on land the Cherokee and Shawnee Native peoples, elders, and their ancestors call their homeland.
+We acknowledge and pay respect to them and offer deep gratitude and respect to the land and water that support us.

-In return for its favored tax-status, a charitable nonprofit promises the federal government that it will not engage in “political campaign activity” and if it does, IRS regulations mandate that the charitable nonprofit will lose its tax-exempt status.
+In return for its favored tax status, a charitable nonprofit promises the federal government that it will not engage in “political campaign activity” and if it does, IRS regulations mandate that the charitable nonprofit will lose its tax-exempt status.

-All donations to the Frist Art Museum are tax-deductible to the extent allowed by law.
+All donations to the Frist Art Museum are tax deductible to the extent allowed by law.